 Mismatch repair (MMR) is a system inside all normal, healthy cells for fixing mistakes in our genetic material (DNA).
-The system is made up of different proteins and the four most common are called MSH2, MSH6, MLH1, and PMS2.
+The system is made up of different specialized chemicals called proteins and the four most common proteins are called MSH2, MSH6, MLH1, and PMS2.
 A loss of one of these proteins increases the risk of developing cancer.
 Pathologists order mismatch repair testing to see if any of these proteins are lost in a tumour.
-If maismatch repair tested has been ordered on your tissue sample, the results will be described in your pathology report.
+If mismatch repair tested has been ordered on your tissue sample, the results will be described in your pathology report.

 If the DNA becomes damaged or if it cannot be read accurately, the cell will be unable to produce the proteins it requires to function normally.
 An area of damaged DNA is called a mutation and mutations are one of the most common causes of cancer in humans.
 Mismatch repair proteins keep cells healthy and functioning normally by fixing these mutations when they happen.

 The four mismatch repair proteins MSH2, MSH6, MLH1, and PMS2 work in pairs to fix damaged DNA.
 Specifically, MSH2 works with MSH6 and MLH1 works with PMS2.
 If one protein is lost, the pair cannot function normally.

 For most people, cancer develops as a result of both environmental factors (for example smoking) and genetic factors.
 These tumours are called ‘sporadic’ because we cannot predict exactly which people will develop them and when.
 Some people, however, inherit genetic changes that put them at a much higher risk of developing cancer.
 These people are said to have a syndrome.

 Lynch syndrome is caused by a genetic change that results in the loss of one of the mismatch repair proteins.
 Another name for this syndrome is hereditary nonpolyposis colorectal cancer (HNPCC).